Dairy-free salted caramel popcorn

-Popcorn is great because it is totally Wide Circle Cooking.
+Popcorn is great because it is totally Wide Circle Cooking., ie suitable for everyone.
 Of course, you could just sprinkle salt or sugar on it, but I was thinking of how nice it would be to have something a bit like Butterkist toffee popcorn (which is, of course, full of dairy ingredients and therefore not suitable).
 And then I thought about the whole salted caramel thing being so popular at the moment, so I had the idea to combine the two.
 I defy you not to enjoy this – especially in front of your favourite film!

 1tbsp sunflower oil